bigframeteam/BigFrame/README.md

 Bechmark Specification:
 --------
-To customize the benchmark you want to generate, you can change the propoerties inside the `conf/bigframe-core.xml`.
+To customize the benchmark you want to generate, you can change the properties inside the `conf/bigframe-core.xml`.

 Run